atesillos/atesillos/README.md

 ## Welcome to my profile!
 - I’m @atesillos
-- Languages I'm learning are: Java, Crystal, C, Assembly, and Scala.
+- Languages I'm learning are: Java, Crystal, C, and Scala.
 - I am studying software engineering and psychology at Loyola University Chicago!
 Go 'blers!

 - How to reach me: